 Jens: So in solder applications, we can embed it into any metal that has a surface that weds to solder.
 So a copper heat pipe can be soldered directly to a copper heat sink.
-We can solder a copper heat pipe to a nickle-plated aluminum heat sink.
-A lot of times, we see nickle-plating used to provide that wedding.
-For other applications such as thermal epoxies, we can use other coating such as chem film aluminum or anodized aluminum.
+We can solder a copper heat pipe to a nickel-plated aluminum heat sink.
+A lot of times, we see nickel-plating used to provide that wedding.
+For other applications such as thermal epoxies, we can use another coating such as chem film aluminum or anodized aluminum.
 So as long as the heat pipe groove is the correct diameter, there’s a lot of flexibility.

 Billy: All right, we’ll end it there.
 That’ll conclude today’s webcast.
 Again, if we did not get a chance to answer your question today, our sponsors will do their best to address them after today’s presentation.

 So our thanks to Bryan Muzyka, Jens Weyant, and everyone out there for joining us.
 Have a great day.